3.3 Water Movement, Transpiration, and Stomata

 Key Takeaways

-• Compaction, poor drainage, drought, heat, root injury, and vascular disruption can all produce crown symptoms through water stress.
+• Compaction, poor drainage, drought, heat, root injury, and vascular disruption all produce crown symptoms through water stress.

-Last updated: May 2026
+Last updated: June 2026

 Water moves through a soil-root-leaf pathway

-Stress factorWater pathway effectLikely observation
+Stress factorWater-pathway effectLikely field observation

 CompactionReduced pore space and root extensionThin crown, small leaves, slow establishment